Effective 9 April 2020

-Services means all services supplied by GO1 to the Customer and/or the User via the Website or other means, including marketing, promoting, facilitating, offering, hosting and providing Courses, providing access to Software and access to or licensing of specific Courses and includes the Implementation Services, as may be detailed more specifically at the discretion of GO1 in a Subscription Agreement or Order Form or service and/or support level agreement.
+Services means all services supplied by GO1 to the Customer and/or the User via the Website, the App or other means, including marketing, promoting, facilitating, offering, hosting and providing Courses, providing access to Software and access to or licensing of specific Courses and includes the Implementation Services, as may be detailed more specifically at the discretion of GO1 in a Subscription Agreement or Order Form or service and/or support level agreement.

 Software means the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any software, documentation or data related to the Services.